Bleach is a very affordable and simple way to decorate t-shirts and show off your creativity.

 How to make designs with bleach

-What bleach to use
+What bleach to use in bleach printing

 To make designs with bleach, you need chlorine bleach, not oxygen bleach.
 You can either make a solution with bleaching powder, use bleach liquid, or use a bleach pen.
 Some people even use a common household cleaner that contains bleach.

 A bleach pen is the easiest.
 With it, you can write/paint directly on the t-shirt.

 You can also buy a decolorizing compound containing bleach (a commercial product available for discharge printing) which is not as damaging as bleach.